 Project News & Events

 EmpowerVET Train-the-Trainers Week in Göttingen: Building Future-Ready Pedagogical Capacity

 The EmpowerVET project marked a major milestone this December with the successful delivery of the Train-the-Trainers Week in Göttingen, Germany (01–07 December 2025).
 Designed as a flagship capacity-building intervention under Erasmus+ CB-VET, the programme brought together educators, trainers, and institutional leaders from Albania, Germany, and Spain to co-create next-generation teaching and learning approaches tailored for the Albanian VET ecosystem.
 This intensive week was structured to accelerate pedagogical innovation, strengthen entrepreneurial competences, and foster cross-border collaboration—ultimately empowering VET schools to anchor sustainable development principles in their daily practice.
 A Strategic Start: Online Preparations Ahead of the physical mobility, participants joined an online session on 26 November, providing a streamlined project introduction, presenting the full training agenda, and engaging in an initial warm-up activity to set expectations and build rapport.
 Day-by-Day Highlights from Göttingen Monday, 1 December – Arrival and Onboarding Participants arrived in Göttingen and settled into the training environment, setting the stage for an intensive learning journey.
 Tuesday, 2 December – Foundations of Innovative Teaching The week officially opened with two high-impact themes: The afternoon focused on team building, forming international working groups composed of Albanian, Spanish, and German participants.
 These teams initiated Task 1, where they analyzed contextual challenges in their institutions and formulated joint problem statements to drive innovation in the days ahead.
 Wednesday, 3 December – Exposure to Cutting-Edge Innovation A full-day excursion showcased German best practices in sustainability and applied innovation: This immersion provided participants with real examples of prototypes and research labs that can inspire student projects and VET curricula in Albania.
 Thursday, 4 December – Ideation & Pedagogical Innovation With fresh insights from the excursion, trainers explored: By the afternoon, teams began selecting their best ideas and preparing prototypes—translating theory into tangible solutions.
 The day concluded with a joint networking dinner, cementing collaboration among partners.
 Friday, 5 December – Prototyping & Presentation Day Teams finalized their prototypes and delivered structured presentations, showcasing new concepts for innovative VET practices aligned with EmpowerVET’s mission.
 A reflective self-assessment exercise closed the academic portion of the week, ensuring participants internalized the competencies developed.
 Saturday, 6 December – Departures & Follow-Up Participants returned to their institutions, equipped with new tools, frameworks, and European partnerships to champion change.
 Why This Week Matters for Albanian VET The Göttingen training week is more than a mobility—it’s a strategic enabler for Albania’s VET transformation.
 Participants gained: Most importantly, the ideas and prototypes developed during the week will feed directly into EmpowerVET’s capacity-building actions, supporting Albanian VET schools to adopt modern teaching methodologies that align with EU priorities.
 A Catalyst for Systemic Change The Train-the-Trainers week in Göttingen demonstrated the power of co-creation and international collaboration in shaping future-ready vocational education.
 As EmpowerVET continues unfolding throughout 2025–2026, the competencies built here will echo across classrooms, curricula, and communities—driving meaningful, sustainable transformation.
 Thank you!
+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
+Neither the European Union nor EACEA can be held responsible for them.

+Project News & Events